mizdebsk/mbici-workflow/README.md

     </plan>

-Test subject
+Test Subject
 ------------

-Test subject is a concrete set of dist-git repository commits which are used as sources for building RPM packages.
+Test Subject is a concrete set of dist-git repository commits which are used as sources for building RPM packages.

 For each component that is part of a Build Plan, Test Subject